mwrede/jeopardy-game/SETUP.md

 Each category has 5 questions worth $200, $400, $600, $800, and $1,000.

-Enjoy the game and may the best player win a singular lenny! ( ͡° ͜ʖ ͡°)
+Enjoy the game and may the best player win a singular golden lenny! ( ͡° ͜ʖ ͡°)